Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Meal schedule for sphenoiditis

-With sphenoiditis, as with any other disease, the body needs a large amount of strength to fight the manifestations of the disease.
-In order not to spend a lot of energy on digesting food, portions should not be made large.
-In order not to reduce the total number of foods that need to be consumed per day, the daily schedule should include 5 to 6 meals.
+With sphenoiditis, as with any other disease, the body requires a large amount of strength to fight the manifestations of the disease.
+To avoid wasting a lot of energy on digesting food, portions should not be large.
+In order not to reduce the total amount of food that needs to be consumed per day, the daily schedule should include 5 to 6 meals.

-Do not eat dinner or snack later than two hours before going to bed.
-This can provoke heartburn, due to which the mucous membrane will become inflamed, and the patient's condition will worsen.
+You should not have dinner or a snack later than two hours before going to bed.
+This can cause heartburn, due to which the mucous membrane becomes inflamed and the patient's condition worsens.

 Drinking regime

-When sick, use more water than usual, in order for the body to cope with intoxication.
-Lack of fluid can cause the mucous membranes to dry out, and the outflow of fluid from the paranasal sinuses will worsen.
-Per day healthy person should drink about 2 liters of water ( 30 milliliters of liquid per 1 kilogram of weight).
+During illness you should consume more water than usual, in order for the body to cope with intoxication.
+Lack of fluid can cause the mucous membranes to dry out and the outflow of fluid from the paranasal sinuses to worsen. per day healthy person you should drink about 2 liters of water ( 30 milliliters of liquid per 1 kilogram of weight).
 If the condition worsens due to illness, another half liter of water must be added to the norm.
 You should drink non-carbonated mineral water, black and green tea.
-You can also drink various herbal drinks.
+You can also consume various herbal drinks.

-• Tea with honey and lemon- you should brew weak green or black tea, add 1 teaspoon of lemon and 3 - 4 lemon slices.
-Before adding honey with lemon to tea, you need to cool it a little.
+• Tea with honey and lemon– you should brew weak green or black tea, add 1 teaspoon of lemon and 3 – 4 slices of lemon.
+Before adding honey and lemon to tea, you need to cool it a little.

-• Tea with raspberry and linden- 1 tablespoon of dried linden flowers, dry leaves and fresh raspberries should be brewed with 2 cups of water.
+• Tea with raspberries and linden– 1 tablespoon each of dried linden flowers, dry leaves and fresh raspberries should be brewed with 2 glasses of water.
 Raspberry berries and leaves can be substituted raspberry jam.

-• Rosehip decoction- Pour 3 tablespoons of dry rose hips with half a liter of boiling water and leave to infuse overnight.
+• Rose hip decoction– Pour 3 tablespoons of dried rose hips into half a liter of boiling water and leave to steep overnight.
 You need to drink half an hour before meals.

-• Cranberry juice- grind in a ratio of 3 to 1 fresh cranberries with sugar.
-Before use, 2 tablespoons of the mixture are poured with 2 cups of boiling water and drunk instead of tea.
+• Cranberry juice– Grind fresh cranberries with sugar in a ratio of 3 to 1.
+Before use, 2 tablespoons of the mixture are poured into 2 cups of boiling water and drunk instead of tea.

-• Decoction of dried fruits- for a liter of broth you will need 100 grams of a mixture of dried apples, pears, apricots, prunes, raisins.
-Apples and pears should be added to boiling water, after half an hour - all other dried fruits.
-You can add honey, sugar, lemon juice to the finished compote.
+• Dried fruit decoction– for a liter of decoction you will need 100 grams of a mixture of dried apples, pears, apricots, prunes, and raisins.
+Add apples and pears to boiling water, and after half an hour add all other dried fruits.
+You can add honey, sugar, and lemon juice to the finished compote.

-• ginger tea- for 1 cup of boiling water, take 1 tablespoon of natural honey, 1 tablespoon lemon juice, half a teaspoon of fresh ginger root, grated.
-Mix all components.
-To taste, you can add cinnamon, mint to tea.
+• Ginger tea– for 1 glass of boiling water you should take 1 tablespoon of natural honey, 1 tablespoon lemon juice, half a teaspoon of fresh ginger root, grated.
+Mix all ingredients.
+You can add cinnamon and mint to your tea to taste.

 Weakened immunity is often the cause of sphenoiditis.
-Therefore, patients with frequent manifestations of this disease should pay attention to measures that will help strengthen the immune system.
+Therefore, patients with frequent manifestations of this disease need to pay attention to measures that will help strengthen the immune system.

 Activities that increase immunity are: